Articles

 1 July 2025 12%

 Note: the Coalition government elected during September 2013 has indicated a slowing in the phase-up process.
-These changes, reflected in the above Table, should be monitored against the ATO-published Table.
+The changes reflected in the above Table should be monitored against the ATO-published Table.

 The Superannuation Guarantee Legislation

 The Superannuation Guarantee (Administration) Act 1992 is the primary legislation affecting employers.
 It details the administrative arrangements for the operation of the Superannuation Guarantee (SG) scheme.
 Features of the scheme include assessment of employer liability, and calculation of the SG charge.
-How payment of the charge is to be made – and how it is distributed are covered as well.
+The legislative arrangements cover –

 The Superannuation Guarantee Charge Act 1992 imposes a charge on employers who do not provide the required level of superannuation payments.